Steve6546/Wallpapers/docs/modules/usage/prompting/prompting-best-practices.md

 - Include relevant error messages or logs.
 - Specify the programming language or framework, if not obvious.

-The more precise and informative your prompt, the better OpenHands can assist you.
+The more precise and informative your prompt, the better AZM AI can assist you.

-See [Getting Started with OpenHands](../getting-started) for more examples of helpful prompts.
+See [Getting Started with AZM AI](../getting-started) for more examples of helpful prompts.